-Karma is action (in Sanskrit).
-Karma means: seeing what is actionable in the world’s interrelationships.
+Karma is doing (in Sanskrit).
+Karma means: beholding action within the whole.
 What still needs to be experienced.
 What needs to be done.
-From the perspective of karma, forgotten actions appear as the reasons for my experience of the world.
-They connect incarnations and illuminate the traces of the gods in the course of life.
-Action is karma.
+In karma’s gaze, the forgotten deed appears as the cause of my experience of the world.
+It connects incarnations and illuminates the traces of the gods within a life’s unfolding.
+Doing is karma.

 Karma is opportunity (in anthroposophy).
-At the moment when karma speaks—the echo of my action—the threads of that same action unite anew.
+At the moment karma speaks—the echo of my deeds—the threads of that same deed unite anew.
 Usually people.
 Everyone and everything comes together.
-A proposition.
+A template.
 An invitation.
-I can repeat, release, reconnect, and take a new direction.
+I can repeat, release, connect, and take a new direction.
 Opportunity is karma.

 Translation Laura Liska